lupyuen/pinetime-updater/README.md

 ![](pinetime-updater.png)

+-   Program the bootloader logo to your PineTime

 -   Flash the [__Latest Bootloader (MCUBoot)__](https://lupyuen.github.io/pinetime-rust-mynewt/articles/mcuboot) and [__Firmware (InfiniTime based on FreeRTOS)__](https://github.com/JF002/Pinetime) to [__PineTime Smart Watch__](https://lupyuen.github.io/pinetime-rust-mynewt/articles/pinetime) the wired way

 -   After the firmware has been flashed to PineTime via the SWD port, we may update the firmware wirelessly (over Bluetooth LE) with the [__nRF Connect__](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile) mobile app